saisandeepvaddi/use-api-call/README.md

 # use-api-call

-Minimal react hook to make api call
+Minimal and customizable react hook to make api calls

 #--- Work In Progress ---